ThomasVitale/developer-experience-java-kubernetes/07-telepresence/README.md

 # 07 - Telepresence

 Let's explore how to develop applications on the local JVM while taking advantage of all the services provided by a Kubernetes cluster.
 We'll use a local cluster provisioned with [`kind`](https://kind.sigs.k8s.io).
+For this example, you need to install [Telepresence](https://www.telepresence.io/docs/latest/install).

 ```shell
 cd ..